Are you ready for the unexpected?

 Idolatry in the American Church

 Christians in America are overrun with idols.
 And we are clueless.
-Partly because the church in America condones it, even promotes it.
-But more so because the god of this world has made the American dream so attractive, so comfortable, so convenient that we refuse to turn our back on it.
-We ignore the teachings of Jesus to count the cost of following Him.
-We like the little phrase, “What would Jesus do?”, but we don’t even scratch the surface in committing to look at His life and follow in His footsteps.
+The god of this world has made the American dream so attractive, so comfortable, so convenient that we refuse to turn our back on it.
+It doesn’t help that the church in America condones it, even promotes it.

 Aaron made a golden calf for the Israelites at the base of Mount Sinai (Ex 32).
-When it was unveiled he told them “this is your God, who brought you out of Egypt.”
-That golden calf did not represent some idol god form Egypt, it represented God Yahweh.
-The Israelites did not replace God with an idol, they crafted God into a god of their own liking.
+When it was unveiled, he told them “This is your God, who brought you out of Egypt.”
+That golden calf did not represent an Egyptian god, it represented God Yahweh.
+The Israelites did not replace God, they crafted God into a god of their own liking.
 Idolatry usually happens in this manner; we manipulate and massage the one true God into an image that we like.
-Our faith in God is so intermingled and adulterated with the American dream that we don’t even know that we are worshiping a golden calf.
+Our faith in God is so intermingled and adulterated with the American dream that we don’t even know that we are worshipping a golden calf.
 The bride of Christ has one foot in the kingdom of God and one foot mired in the culture of this world.
+Just like the multitudes, Christians are ensnared by the idolatry of the Great Babylon, and swept away by the lustful wiles of the Mother of Prostitutes.

 No comments: